kehanlu/Speech-IFEval/README.md

-# Speech-IFEval

-> **Speech-IFEval: Evaluating Instruction-Following and Quantifying Catastrophic Forgetting in Speech-Aware Language Models**
+# Speech-IFEval: Evaluating Instruction-Following and Quantifying Catastrophic Forgetting in Speech-Aware Language Models

->
-> Ke-Han Lu, Chun-Yi Kuan and Hung-yi Lee / National Taiwan University
+- Ke-Han Lu, Chun-Yi Kuan and Hung-yi Lee
+- National Taiwan University
+- Accepted to **Interspeech 2025**

 [![](https://img.shields.io/badge/arxiv-2505.19037-brightgreen)](https://arxiv.org/abs/2505.19037)

+- ⁉️ Most speech-aware language models (SLMs) are built from an instruction-tuned LLM, but we found they cannot follow even simple output constraints!
+- 🤔 The catastrophic forgetting problem is often observed in SLM development, but we don't have an evaluation metric to measure it!

 ![](https://github.com/user-attachments/assets/6f13b716-5bfa-42b6-af8d-efeba49cc8eb)